How to Plan a Two-Week Southern U.S.A. Road Trip

 Days 9-10: Charleston, South Carolina

-• Explore the French Quarter.
-Nope, you’re not in New Orleans.
+• The French Quarter: Nope, you’re not in New Orleans.
 The Charleston version isn’t as intense, but it’s a hub of activity nonetheless.
 Shop at Charleston City Market or visit the Old Slave Mart Museum, a difficult but important stop.

-• See the charming Pineapple Fountain.
-Visit Waterfront Park for the requisite Instagram photos in front of Charleston’s quintessential water feature.
+• Pineapple Fountain: Visit Waterfront Park for the requisite Instagram photos in front of Charleston’s quintessential water feature.

-• Marvel at the city’s historic homes.
-If you’re interested in touring a few, you can buy combo tickets for the Joseph Manigault House and the Heyward-Washington House.
+• Charleston’s Historic Homes: If you’re interested in touring a few, you can buy combo tickets for the Joseph Manigault House and the Heyward-Washington House.
 George Washington stayed at the latter in 1791.

-• Sip on spirits at High Wire Distilling.
-If you’re not into bourbon, they have vodka.
+• High Wire Distilling: If you’re not into bourbon, they have vodka.
 If you’re not into vodka, grow up.
 I’m mostly kidding, but you can probably just skip to the next thing then.

-• Tour Fort Sumter, where the first shots of the Civil War were fired.
+• Fort Sumter: This is where the first shots of the Civil War were fired.
 You’ll need to take a boat to get there, but this one’s a must for history buffs.

 Use the map below to peruse more options: